See something we could improve on this page? Give website feedback.

 Read the full version of PUB's Beliefs, Values and Anti-Racist Principles:

 PUB has 11 voting members and three ex-officio members.
 One voting member of the PUB is a current employee in a represented bargaining unit with the Portland Water Bureau or the Bureau of Environmental Services.
-Members are appointed by the Mayor, in consultation with the Commissioner-in-Charge.
+Board members will be appointed by the Mayor and confirmed by the Council.
 The Mayor and Council strive to have PUB reflect the diversity of the Portland community.

 Current Members